 In contrast to search operations which filter file sets, navigation changes the file set through the action of following links from the file set context.
 The navigation operator accepts link attributes to constrain the links to be followed and file attributes to constrain the result file set.
 The navigation operation (@navigate) follows links in their "forward" direction, from parent to child.
 There is also a corresponding operation (@backnav) to traverse from child to parent.
-For example, the query expression @FileType=NewsDocument@navigate: Extractor =Unified will change the result set from all files with [FileType, NewsDocument] following links with the attribute [Extractor, Unified].
-The ^ character indicates that attribute to match should be found on the links to be followed.
+For example, the query expression @FileType=NewsDocument@navigate:^Extractor =Unified will change the result set from all files with [FileType, NewsDocument] following links with the attribute [Extractor, Unified].
+Match expressions preceded by the ^ character refer to link attributes.